travis-ci/travis-yml/README.md

 that have a registered definition class are exported as such a defined sub schema, and then referenced on the respective nodes that use them.

+TBD: mention JSON Schema limitations, and how travis-yml interprets particular types (all, any) in a specific way that is not defined by JSON Schema.

 ## Loading the spec

-Before the schema can be applied to an actual build configuration it will be expanded (i.e. shared sections will be included to nodes that require them), and turned into an object oriented representation, so non-parametrized methods can be memoized for better performance.
+Before the tree representing the schema can be applied to an actual build configuration it will be turned into another object oriented representation optimized for this purpose, so non-parametrized methods can be memoized for better performance.

-The method `Travis::Yml.expand` returns a fully expanded, object oriented tree.
+The method `Travis::Yml.expand` returns this object oriented tree, using classes in `Doc::Schema`.

 ## Applying the spec to a build config